philipcolejohnson/philipcolejohnson.github.io/_posts/2016-07-17-linked_list_sort.markdown

 end
 {% endhighlight %}

-This process runs longer than *n* times since I am iterating through numbers that I don't use, and depending on the range could theoretically take quite a while if the list contained few elements with a wide range, e.g. a list like <code>0 -> 1 -> 100_000_000</code>.
-However, if we knew our numbers would have a much narrower range (less than, say, n log n), this method would be faster, because the rebuilding of list would take give us an O(n + max - min), which, ignoring the constants, means the method is O(n), linear time.
+This process runs longer than *n* times since I am iterating through numbers that I don't use.
+Of course, as I mentioned, this only works on lists of a finite set (it wouldn't work on floats, for instance), and also of limited range.
+With an unknown range, the Big O would be infinity (or at least the maximum value of integers) since the list could have a huge range, e.g. a list like <code>0 -> 1 -> 100_000_000_000_000</code>.
+However, in certain circumstances in which we knew our numbers would have a much narrower range (less than, say, n log n), this method would be faster, because the rebuilding of list would take give us an O(n + max - min), which, ignoring the constants, means the method is O(n), linear time.

 So, we're now left with a method that could potentially be much faster than using a sorting method.
 Perhaps the next step in improving the method would be to determine by the range which method is more appropriate.